 2. Pick a Location

 When settling on a location, ensure that security and all other necessary resources needed for your stay are available and easily accessible.
 Plan with your guests in mind, determine the number of guests (children inclusive) you intend having and proceed to check if the hotel rooms will accommodate them.
+Find your dream wedding spots here.
+One of the most significant choices you’ll have to make during the preparation phase is the location of your wedding.
+We handled the difficult part for you!
+Find the wedding location of your dreams here!

 Look out for travel alerts, political, religious, and social crises, or endemic breakouts in the region.
 If there are any, we strongly advise you to pick a different location.
 If you insist, be sure to inform your guests about the current situation in the region, this way they can decide for themselves and won’t feel awkward because of their religion, orientation, or sexual inclination.